Tap the text to show or hide reading controls.

 Whoever provoked its temper has only itself to blame.

-When most of the Orc pack had fallen, the one that remained turned tail and fled the other way.
+When most of the Orc pack had fallen, the last one standing turned tail and bolted the other way.

 “Boss.
-Are you just going to let the Orc go?
-A zombie’s mobility won’t catch it.”
+Are you really going to let the Orc go?
+A zombie’s mobility will never catch it.”“Wait and watch.”

 “Kuk!”